 For more advanced Minecraft aficionados, experimenting with command blocks introduces a whole new level of the game.
 (For a complete rundown before you dive in, check out our introduction to Minecraft command blocks!)

-Once you’re ready to give a teleporter a try, follow these instructions:
+Once you’re ready to teleport to a set of coordinates in Minecraft, follow these instructions:

 In the console command, type: